-Red Pavement Marking or reflectors indicate a roadway that must not be entered.
+Red Raised Pavement Marking or reflectors indicate going against the direction of travel.
+This is a roadway that must not be entered.

 Railroad Crossing markings are white markings painted in the traffic lane before railroad crossings.
 The pavement is marked with a large "X" and two "R's".
 A solid yellow center line extends the entire distance to prevent passing, and a white stop line is painted across the traffic lane.

-Two-Way Left Turn Channelization markings are a combination of solid yellow and dashed yellow lines in the center of a roadway.
+Two-Way Left Turn Lane markings are a combination of solid yellow and dashed yellow lines in the center of a roadway.
 The designated center lane may be used by vehicles traveling in either direction.
 For left turn maneuvers ONLY.
-The lane must NEVER be used for passing.
+The lane must NEVER be used for travel or passing.